LuanPM284/Learn/C#/CsharpNotes.md

 ```
 #### Debugging

 Visual Studio has a degugger.
-It used Breakpoints: pause the running code, inspect and see different code lines.
+It used Breakpoints (F9 do add): pause the running code, inspect and see different code lines.

 We use the *green arrow* when running the program, the debugger is active.